History of Greece: The Fourth Crusade (1204)

 The division of the Byzantine Empire after the Fourth Crusade.

 The year 1204 marks the beginning of the Late Byzantine period, when Constantinople and a number of Byzantine territories were conquered by the Latins during the Fourth Crusade.
 During this period, a number of Byzantine Greek successor states emerged.
 The Empire of Nicaea, the Despotate of Epirus, and the Empire of Trebizond each claimed to be the legitimate successor of the Byzantine Empire.
 Meanwhile, the Latin and Frank Crusaders founded the Catholic Latin Empire, known to the Byzantines as Frankokratia or Latinokratia, with Constantinople as its capital.
 Among its vassal states were the Principality of Achaea, the Duchy of Athens, the Duchy of the Archipelago, and the Kingdom of Thessalonica.
 Under the Latin Empire, elements of feudalism entered medieval Greek life.

 From partial Byzantine restoration to 1453

 The Latin Empire lasted only 57 years, and in 1261 Constantinople was reclaimed by the Nicaean Empire and the Byzantine Empire was restored.
 However, in mainland Greece and the Greek islands, various Latin and Venetian possessions continued to exist.
-From 1261 onwards, Byzantium underwent a gradual weakening of its internal structures and the reduction of its territories from Ottoman invasions, culminating in the fall of Constantinople on May 29, 1453.
-The Ottoman conquest of Constantinople resulted in the official end of both the Eastern Roman Empire and the Byzantine period of Greek history.
+From 1261 onwards, Byzantium underwent a gradual weakening of its internal structures and the reduction of its territories from Ottoman invasions, culminating in the fall of Constantinople on May 29, 1453, marking the end of the Empire.
+The Ottoman conquest of Constantinople resulted in also the end of the Byzantine period of Greek history.